Kyoundere/devops103a/readme.md

 To check if the vagrant servers work and have internet access, we'll individually SSH into them with `vagrant ssh instancename` and perform the `sudo apt-get update -y && sudo apt-get upgrade -y` command on each one (web, db, controller).<br>

-## Installing Ansible
+## Installing Ansible with Linux

 - To install ansible, first let's ssh into the ansible instance: `vagrant ssh controller`<br>
 - Now we will perform the pre-requisites to installing ansible<br>
-- `sudo apt-get install software-properties-common`
+- `sudo apt-get install software-properties-common -y`
-- `sudo apt-add-repository ppa:ansible/ansible`
+- `sudo apt-add-repository ppa:ansible/ansible -y`
 - Now we can install ansible
 - `sudo apt-get install ansible -y`
 - To check if ansible is successfully installed